On the number of components of a complete intersection of real quadrics: The topology of the zero locus of a net

 The case when~$\tC$ has another oval $\oval'\prec\oval_{i}$ for some $i\le k-1$ is treated similarly.
 In this case, $N=2k$ is even, see~\eqref{cong.ind}, and, renumbering the ovals consecutively from~$k$ down to~$0$, one has $\oind{\oval_{k-s}}=N-s$, $\oind{\bar\oval_{k-s}}=s+1$ for $s=1,\ldots,k$. \endproof

-Note that the condition $N\ge7$ in Lemma~\ref{max.nest} is, in particular, necessary for~$\oval_{k-1}$ to have a predecessor, \ie, for the statement to make sense.
+Note that, in particular, the condition $N\ge7$ in Lemma~\ref{max.nest} is necessary for~$\oval_{k-1}$ to have a predecessor, \ie, for the statement to make sense.
 The remaining two interesting cases $N=5$ and~$6$ are treated in the next lemma.